xyzroe/XZG/README.md

 - ESP32 (peripheral) and CC2652P (Zigbee) OTA updates, ESP32  and CC2652P restart;
 - Switch CC2652P (Zigbee) to flash mode;
 - Pairing mode for the adapter in router mode;
-- Firewall for incoming connections to secure your network;
+- Filter IP addresses for incoming connections to secure your network;
 - Fully responsive web interface based on the latest Bootstrap 5.3.
+- WireGuard VPN
+- MQTT client for gateway monitoring and control

 ## Installation and Configuration
 Please refer to the installation and configuration articles in our [documentation](https://uzg.zig-star.com).